Abdullahi Yusuf Airport

 Abdullahi Yusuf Airport (IATA: GLK, ICAO: HCMR), formerly known as the Galkayo Airport, is an airport located in Galkayo, the capital of the north-central Mudug region of Somalia.

 Overview

+During the 1982 Ethiopian invasion of Somalia, the airport was bombed by several waves of Ethiopian Air Force jets.
+The attackers launched bombs and rockets at both the runway and the anti-aircraft defenses protecting it, but missed their targets.
+The runway which at the time was in the process of being extended, was undamaged by the attack.

 Like most of Galkayo, the Abdullahi Yusuf Airport is administered by the autonomous Puntland government.
 It has acted as a buffer zone between the divided city's two main divisions.
 Taxes collected by the airport authority are split equally between the Puntland and Galmudug administrations, facilitating relations between the two regional authorities.

 On 25 March 2012, the facility was officially renamed in memory of the late Colonel Abdullahi Yusuf Ahmed, the former President of Somalia, who was born in Galkayo.